 Then in May 2017, Hakan called for a big meeting on those cumbersome playground stairs I mentioned earlier.
 There had been rumors of many interested parties to take over from Square Enix.
 Even millionaires.
 I had a good feeling about the meeting.
 He would probably announce who the new buyer would be.

-Then he suddenly uttered something like, “Take heed people, this is going to be a tough one.” 🙂😮😐😟😔
+Then he suddenly uttered, “Take heed people, this is going to be a tough one.” 🙂😮😐😟😔

 There was no new buyer, and now IO Interactive was in big financial trouble.
 45% of staff needed to be fired straight away, which was about 70 people.
 All of Hapti.co had also been dissolved.
 There were even big surprises among the employees laid off.
 Ole was one of them.
 The ones being fired would be sent an e-mail within the hour.
 Imagine having to stare at your Outlook to see if that one e-mail suddenly pops up.